mozilla/addons-server/docs/topics/development/github_actions.md

 ### Build the docker image

-Run {ref}`_build.yml <_build_yml>` to build the docker image from the current ref in github.
+Run the {ref}`build-docker <actions_build_docker>` action to build the docker image from the current ref in github.
-This job can be configured to your needs to build, push, and or upload the image to be used later.
+This action can be configured to your needs to build, push, and or upload the image to be used later.
 The build passing is itself a good first step to test the code, and you can further test after the image is ready.

 ### Run the docker image